 We publish an e-newsletter that is sent periodically to persons who have requested it.

 The e-newsletter is distributed by email, although back issues may also be viewed on our website.
 You may subscribe to or unsubscribe from the email list at any time.
-Occasionally we may send announcements about Irish Guide Dogs events or merchandise to the mailing list.
+Occasionally we may send announcements about Irish Guide Dogs for the Blind events or merchandise to the mailing list.
 This email address is securely stored and managed in line with best practice.

 What if I am under 18?